quanpn90/VAEAssignment-DLNN2020/README.md

 python train_ae.py gradcheck
 ```

+## Evaluation / Reconstruction
 - Using the model for reconstruction.
 There are around 1900 images in the dataset, so you can enter the image ID from 0 to 1900 to see the image (left) and its reconstruction (right).

 ```
 python train_ae.py eval
 ```

+## Sampling
 - Using the model to sample from a random code.
 The code will then be randomly generated from a normal distribution N(0, I).
 This will be then passed to the decoder to generate the image.
-However, with this model I expect very much to see a darkspawn instead of human faces.
+However, with this model I expect very much to see a **darkspawn** instead of human faces.
 The VAE model if successfully implemented, will be able to help us generate human faces from samples of a known distribution.

  ```
 python train_ae.py sample